m1212e/easy-rpc-docs/src/routes/2🛠️ Getting started/2Working with easy-rpc/+page.md

 };

 /*
-  After registering all out handlers, we can start the server.
-In many cases we need an async wrapper for top-level awaits.
+  After registering all our handlers, we can start the server.
 */
 backend.run();
 ```